The best smartwatches for nurses offer several features useful to these healthcare professionals.

 9. Fitbit Versa 3

 The Fitbit Versa 3 is the latest in the line.
-It combines fashion and smart features to create one of the best watches for nurses.
-It features a clear OLED display in any environment.
+It combines fashion and intelligent features to create one of the best nurses’ watches.
+It features a transparent OLED display in any environment.
 You will also have an always-on display option to use if convenient.

-For example, Nurses are more likely to worry about their health, and Fitbit is still a popular fitness tracker brand.
+For example, Nurses are more likely to worry about their health, and Fitbit is still a famous fitness tracker brand.
 Versa 3 tracks calories burned, steps are taken, distance, and heart rate.

-Versa 3 comes with a variety of applications to help you get through your day.
-For example, a nurse can use the timer function for a variety of daily tasks.
+Versa 3 comes with various applications to help you get through your day.
+For example, a nurse can use the timer function for daily tasks.
 You can also set multiple alarms if you have something to remember.

-Blood oxygen saturation monitoring, respiration rate, and temperature (during sleep) are some of the more advanced features that provide a comprehensive picture of your overall health.
+Blood oxygen saturation monitoring, respiration rate, and temperature (during sleep) are more advanced features that provide a comprehensive picture of your overall health.

 Versa 3 tracks your sleep stages while you sleep and gives you a score of 100 when you wake up.
 If you’ve had a hard night, you know when you woke up, how long you stayed in each sleep phase, and how this relates to your age norm.